BY CRAIG DOWD

 Modeled as a fairy tale told to their future-daughter, 2 Days in New York re-contextualizes much of the same content that preoccupied its predecessor, wading through, mocking and occasionally uprooting the modern family (Marion’s son, Lulu, refers to Mingus as his “fake daddy”), Franco-American politics, race relations and sexual stereotypes with flamboyance, charm and farcical exuberance, but does so with a more mature, if no less stable, approach, infusing its characters and the decisions they make with a grand significance they previously lacked.

-Like the two films that cemented Deply’s status as an indie-powerhouse with a pout, Before Sunrise and Before Sunset, 2 Days in New York largely unfurls in discussion, but unlike Richard Linklater’s two iconic films there are no long, voyeuristic takes and meditative, wide screen shots of beautified cities colored by tranquil blue skies
+Like the two films that cemented Delpy’s status as an indie-powerhouse with a pout, Before Sunrise and Before Sunset, 2 Days in New York largely unfurls in discussion.
+But unlike Richard Linklater’s two iconic films there are no long, voyeuristic tracking shots and sweeping vistas of beautified cities colored by tranquil blue skies.

-Instead, Deply employs brief, biting skits set in an oyster-gray New York that bleed into comic ellipses and coagulate to produce a tapestry of shock, humor and unassuming beauty, like a burlesque show staged on a filthy sidewalk.
-Here, like a devilish child with a new toy, Deply does her best to exacerbate the film’s clash of cultures motif : upon first entering Marion’s modest apartment, Jeannot wonders out loud where he’ll be able to masturbate; then he wanders around a high-end American fitness center with Manu as though on safari, shamelessly perpetuating the French’s insatiable lust and purported hatred of exercise; when not walking around half-naked, Marion’s nymphomaniac sister introduces Mingus’ electric toothbrush into her sex life; and when Manu buys marijuana in front of Willow her father tells her it’s grass from Central Park because “they don’t have grass in France,” which, predictably, inspires Willow to try and sell bags of grass to the first foreigner she meets.
+Instead, Delpy employs brief, biting skits set in an oyster-gray New York that bleed into comic ellipses and coagulate to produce a tapestry of shock, humor and unassuming beauty, like a burlesque show staged on a filthy sidewalk.
+Here, Delpy does her best to exacerbate the film’s clash of cultures motif: Upon first entering Marion’s modest apartment, Jeannot wonders out loud where he’ll be able to masturbate; then he wanders around a high-end American fitness center with Manu as though on safari, shamelessly perpetuating the French’s insatiable lust and purported hatred of exercise; when not walking around half-naked, Marion’s nymphomaniac sister introduces Mingus’ electric toothbrush into her sex life; and when Manu buys marijuana in front of Willow, her father tells her it’s grass from Central Park, because “they don’t have grass in France.”
+Which, naturally, inspires in Willow an entrepreneurial streak.

 These scenes are hilarious and often insightful, but any whiff of profundity or serious observation about the inevitable flux of family, particularly when pitted against a manic city and a fickle art world, is often lost to the film’s breezy pace.
 The only thing anchoring them to a forward moving narrative is the anticipation of Marion’s forthcoming exhibit, at which, for ten thousand dollars, she’ll be selling her soul – conceptually, at least.

-In the end, 2 Days in New York chooses to train its sharp eye not on what a pair of lovers specifically discover or if they end up together, but the urgency and sincerity with which two people, together, can delve into life, or argue about it, manners be damned.
-To paraphrase Charlotte Bronte, Deply’s characters would rather be happy than dignified; they’re picky as perfectionists yet manic as a Beat poet’s purple poem, torn in every direction at once – the magic lies not in the fairy tale family they might obtain, but the severity with which they fight for the fairy tale’s potential to even exist.
+In the end, 2 Days in New York isn’t about the predictable epiphanies all cinematic couples must stumble upon before gaining admittance into that exclusive club called Bliss, or if once-electric relationships can shoulder the melancholy of middle age, but the urgency and sincerity with which two people, together, can delve into life, or argue about it, manners be damned.
+To paraphrase Charlotte Bronte, Delpy’s characters would rather be happy than dignified; they’re picky as perfectionists yet manic as a Beat poet’s purple poem, torn in every direction at once.
+The magic lies not in the fairy tale family they might obtain, but the severity with which they fight for the fairy tale’s potential to even exist.

 For showtimes, visit The Showroom at: www.theshowroomap.com.
 Official film trailer below: